Uber’s work on self-driving cars has been sloppy at best.

 You might recall that in December 2016, the company unleashed a fleet of autonomous vehicles on the streets of San Francisco–without filing the necessary paperwork with the California Department of Motor Vehicles.
 (Former CEO-bro Travis Kalanick said that Uber wasn’t required to do so, since there were humans in the driver’s seats.
 Seriously.)

 The DMV quickly forced Uber to the curb, after which the company moved its pilot program to Arizona.
 Unfortunately, that’s where a pedestrian was killed on Sunday by one of Uber’s self-driving cars.
+It’s nothing new to hear about people who have been injured in a car accident that was being driven manually, but hearing about it when it concerns a self-driving car is something that we might need to get used to.
+When you’ve been injured in a car accident, most people make it their priority to contact someone similar to these personal injury lawyers in Covington, GA to start the process of receiving the relevant compensation but is this something that you can do when it involves a self-driving car, especially one that has caused fatal consequences.
 This may be the first time that an autonomous vehicle has been responsible for a person’s death.
 Wired reports:

 At about 10 pm on Sunday evening, a self-driving Uber struck and killed a woman crossing the street in Tempe, Arizona.
 The crash appears to be the first time a self-driving vehicle has killed someone-and could alter the course of a scantily regulated, poorly understood technology that has the power to save lives and create fortunes.